 In waxing terminology, ‘double dipping’ is the act of putting the spatula back into the wax pot after wax has been applied to the skin.
-This has the potential to transfer bacteria, viruses, fungus, bodily fluids and dead skin cells back into to the wax pot, to then be applied on other clients.
+This has the potential to transfer bacteria, viruses, fungi, bodily fluids and dead skin cells back into to the wax pot, to then be applied on other clients.

 We have a ‘no double dipping’ policy that ensures our therapists are using a clean, disposable spatulas for each application of wax.

 This is a common cost cutting method for many salons/day spas.
 They will use the same spatula during your entire treatment.

 That spatula could have been used on several clients before you, in places you don’t want to imagine!